EyasuTeshome/shifttracker/job-search/prepare-polished-version-of-resume-M7MVP1.md

 *Read [this FAQ](https://microverse.zendesk.com/hc/en-us/articles/360061344234) for a reminder on how to submit your exercise.*

 Now go to your Student Dashboard and **submit the link to your resume** for your coach to review and comment.
+Remember to submit your material by Wednesday of the week it's due so that career coaches can review it on time.

 NOTE: **You don't need to submit the worksheet.** It is intended to help you assess if your resume meets the requirements in the rubric.